Back to All Events

 On the walks, City Guide Pete Zymanczyk leads a 90-minute walk from St Bartholomew's Church, along Cloth Fair, to Founders' Hall.
 Features include:

-• 900 year-old priory church of St Bartholomew (the Great)
+• 900 year-old priory church of St Bartholomew (the Great) (NOTE: St Bartholomew the Great will not be open to visitors on Saturday 27th, the walk will explore the exterior)

 • octagonal church of of St Bartholomew (the Less), within the precincts of St Bartholomew's Hospital